Many people who get in trouble for drunk driving do not realize that their ability to drive is impaired.

-Our Board Certified attorney, Andrew Williams, will attend all court hearings with clients.
-If it is necessary, he will subpoena the records, get copies of the video tape from the arrest and the offense report, contact witnesses for witness statements, and file court documents.
+Our Board Certified DWI lawyer, Andrew Williams, will attend all court hearings with clients.
+If it is necessary, he will subpoena the records, get copies of the video tape from the arrest and the offence report, contact witnesses for witness statements, and file court documents.
 We pursue many options while representing our clients, including reducing time in jail or probation, negotiations and plea bargains.

 Vehicular Assault Drunk-driving charges take an immediate and serious turn when someone gets hurt as a result of the driver’s intoxication.
 We handle these more serious DWI cases – called intoxication assault– as well.

 Impact of a DWI on Your Drivers’ License